chymdyugah/nest-proj/README.md

 - GET /posts/:id; gets a post for the authenticated user.
 - PATCH /posts/:id; updates a post. takes in.
 - GET /user/me; gets the details of the authenticated user.
-- PATCH /user; updates the user's profile. takes in lastName, firstName and image.
+- PATCH /user; updates the user's profile. takes in lastName, firstName.

 ## Support